-An astonishing aspect of transpersonal experiences occurring in holotropic states of various kinds is that their content can be drawn from the mythologies of any culture of the world, including those of which the individual has no intellectual knowledge.
+An astonishing aspect of transpersonal experiences occurring in holotropic states of various kinds is that their content can be drawn from the mytholostates of various kinds is that their content can be drawn from the mythologies of any culture of the world, including those of which the individual has no intellectual knowledge.
 C. G. Jung demonstrated this extraordinary fact for mythological experiences occurring in the dreams and psychotic experiences of his patients.
-On the basis of these observations, he realized that the human psyche has access not only to the Freudian individual unconscious, but also to the collective unconscious, which is a repository of the entire cultural heritage of humanity.
+On the basis of these observations, he realized that the human psyche has access not only to the Freudian individual unconscious, bur also to the collective unconscious, which is a repository of the entire cultural heritage of humanity.
 Knowledge of comparative mythology is thus more than a matter of personal interest or an academic exercise.
 It is a very important and useful guide for individuals involved in experiential therapy and self-exploration and an indispensable tool for those who support and accompany them on their journeys (Grof 2006b).
 The experiences originating on deeper levels of the psyche, in the collective unconscious, have a certain quality that Jung referred to as numinosity.
-The word numinous is relatively neutral and thus preferable to other similar expressions, such as religious, mystical, magical, holy, or sacred, which have often been used in problematic contexts and are easily misleading.
+The word nouminous is relatively neutral and thus preferable to other similar expressions, such as religious, mystical, magical, holy, or sacred, which have often been used in problematic contexts and are easily misleading.
 The term numinosity used in relation to transpersonal experiences describes direct perception of their extraordinary nature.
 They convey a very convincing sense that they belong to a higher order of reality, a realm that is sacred and radically different from the material world.